Bashkeel/wizards-webscraping/README.md

+# Wizards & Web Scraping (with rvest and RSelenium)
+**Web scraping, archiving, and search retrieval of monsters scraped from DND Beyond**

 I love Dungeons & Dragons.
 I'm also a data-loving Data Scientist.
 These two worlds were inevitably bound to collide .

 For those who have never heard of the game, Dungeons and Dragons (D&D) is a fantasy tabletop role-playing game that was first published in 1974, and has a tremendous amount of data associated with the game.
 Essentially, the characters band together to form a party and undertake adventures, ranging from finding a villager's missing prize-winning piglet to stopping the revival of an ancient Great Old One from the [Far Realm](https://forgottenrealms.fandom.com/wiki/Far_Realm) that will bring about unspeakable horrors on the land.
 A Dungeon Master serves as the game's referee and storyteller, creating and maintaining the very world in which the adventures occur.